Homemade Pizza Margherita

 - It’s made with a tried and true pizza crust recipe.

 - My picky family gives it their wholehearted endorsement!

-By now, many of you know about how darn picky my family is!
-There are very few recipe that please them all.
+By now, many of you know how darn picky my family is!
+There are very few recipes that please them all.
 Pizza Margherita is always a hit and so simple to make.
-The first time I served this pizza featuring fresh tomatoes, mozzarella and basil, it became an instant family favorite and was soon a regular on our meal rotation.
+The first time I served this vegetarian pizza featuring fresh tomatoes, mozzarella, and basil, it became an instant family favorite and was soon a regular on our meal rotation.

 When my oldest was in college, this was on our Friday night menu when he trekked home for the weekend.
 Though I have a feeling he’d be just as happy with a meat lover’s or sausage and mushroom pizza!
 During Lent, the fish haters were happy when it was a meatless pizza and not tuna casserole for dinner.
 Served with a seasonal tossed salad, Pizza Margherita won’t break your budget or your diet!